Eating Raw Legumes

 Thank You Very Much!

 As you probably guessed, I am not in favor of eating uncooked legumes (lentils and split peas) and grains.
-Cooking these foods makes them digestible, and I'm not sure if pulverizing and soaking them accomplishes the same thing.
-On the other hand, seeds such as flax and nuts should be eaten raw, whenever possible.
+Cooking these foods makes them digestible.
+Pulverizing and soaking them does not accomplish the same thing.
+(On the other hand, seeds such as flax and most nuts should be eaten raw, whenever possible.)

 I would suggest that you eliminate the raw lentils, raw split peas and raw grains from your smoothie and increase the amount of flax and nuts.
 You might also try adding some chia seed, which provides a complete protein and is great source of Omega-3 fats.